developik-um/developik-um.github.io/README.md

     git push --set-upstream origin gh-pages
 ```

 Your resume should be now publicly available for everyone on "https://your_username.github.io" within two minutes.

+> Key characteristics of a good documentation are discoverability, searchability and only relevant information.
+> Hence, we should stop here and let reader enjoy what they created while following this tutorial.

 Congratulations on completing this tutorial!

 ### Authors